The lowdown (in their own words...)

 Fax:020 7012 9601

 Who we are: Akin Gump’s London office is the hub of the firm’s international offices, practising at the top of its markets.
-Clients range from corporations and financial institutions to foreign governments and individuals.
+The firm’s clients range from corporations and financial institutions to foreign governments and individuals.

 What we are looking for: We hire the best and the brightest.
 We look for exceptional and consistent academic achievement combined with evidence of a driven outlook through extracurricular achievements.
 You should demonstrate intellectual curiosity, be solution-driven and keen for early responsibility.

-Perks: Health insurance, income protection insurance, life insurance, travel insurance, dental insurance, season ticket loan, annual eye exam.
+Perks: Health insurance, income protection insurance, life insurance, travel insurance, dental insurance, pension, season ticket loan, annual eye exam, moneygym, employee assistance programme.

 Sponsorship:GDL and LPC fees are paid in addition to a maintenance grant of £8,000 per year of study.